-A PDF version of the proposal on an NIH PHS 398 form is due on April 20, 2018 (URL for the form: http://grants.nih.gov/grants/funding/phs398/phs398.html).
+A PDF version of the proposal on an NIH PHS 398 form is due on February 15, 2019 (URL for the form: http://grants.nih.gov/grants/funding/phs398/phs398.html).
 (Please combine all required PDFs into one PDF).There is a 5 page maximum for the specific aims, background, preliminary results and experimental methods sections.
 No appendices are allowed.
 All proposals should be accompanied by at least preliminary animal, human studies and/or biohazard forms if applicable.
+(If your study is based on human subject, a Target Enrollment form must be included with your application).
 Signatures from department or administrative officials are NOT required.

 The completed proposal should be e-mailed to firstname.lastname@example.org.
 Two expert reviewers from outside the BU ADC Executive Committee will review each grant based on scientific merit, and the Executive Committee will then consider those grants with fundable scores (at least 3 on the NIH scale with 1 being best and 9 worst) based on programmatic grounds.
 The selected grants will be funded from July 1, 2019 through June 30, 2020.